U.S. Department of Transportation

 This collection includes samples from steel bridges with different configurations.
 The specimens have different joint geometries, material thicknesses, coatings, and weld defects.
-The inventory includes a number of butt-weld specimens with Complete Joint Penetration (CJP) groove welds, butt-welds with well-bonded bridge coatings, T-joint specimens with fillet weld butt joints, and re-entrant corner joint specimens with fillet welds.
+The inventory includes a number of butt-weld specimens with Complete Joint Penetration (CJP) groove welds, butt-welds with well-bonded bridge coatings, and T-joint specimens with fillet weld butt joints.
 Engineered cracks are embedded in these specimens and a variety of crack geometries are represented.

-Figure 13 through figure 17 show each of the specimen’s geometries.
+Figures 16 through 20 show each of the specimen’s geometries.
 The specimen base metal complies with ASTM A709 material specifications.
 All fabrication and welding was performed in accordance with the American Welding Society (AWS) D1.5 Bridge Welding Code.

 Figure 16.
 Photograph.
 Typical T-Joint specimen with fillet welds.

 Figure 17.
-Typical Reentrant Corner Joint specimen with fillet welds.
+Photograph.
+Typical T-Joint specimen with fillet welds.

 The purpose of the coated specimen shown in figure 18 was to evaluate the effect of typical bridge coatings on measurements.
 The specimen was coated with a typical three-coat bridge system.
 The three-coat bridge system comprises of an organic zinc-rich primer, an epoxy intermediate, and polyurethane topcoat applied by KTA-Tator.
 This coating was a mixture of KTA-Tator’s Carbozinc® 859; Carboguard® 893SG with optional (LT) cure, and Carbothane 133 LH products.
 This coating system is a well-established and commonly used system by departments of transportation in the United States.